mohd-afeef-badri/psd/demos/linear-elasticity/tutorial-1.md

 ## What else should you try to become an advanced user ##

-- Optionally try using `-fastmethod` flag with `PSD_PreProcess` for producing optimized codes, you are encouraged to have a look at `ControlParameters.edp` file produced with `-fastmethod` flag and without `-fastmethod` flag.
+- Optionally try using `-withmaterialtensor` flag with `PSD_PreProcess` , and run the simulation.
+You are encouraged to have a look at `ControlParameters.edp`  and ` VariationalFormulations.edp` file produced with `-withmaterialtensor` flag and without this flag.

 - Add `-sequential` flag to `PSD_PreProcess`  for sequential solver, but remember to use `PSD_Solve_Seq` instead of `PSD_Solve` and no `-np` flag.